abriqqi.com

 ¿Cómo se escribe esta palabra? – How is this word written?

-Basically, this is nothing else, than an action directed back to its producer.
+Basically, this is nothing else, but an action directed back to its producer.
 The fruits sell themselves, the houses build themselves, the word writes itself.
-In Spanish these sentences sound completely right.
-It’s like the English combination to be + participle.
+In Spanish these sentences sound completely fine.
+It’s like the English “to be + participle” combination.

 Try it yourself: